What is CIS?

 Sometimes courses become full and as a result are closed prohibiting any more students to register.
-If this happens, the MIS Department offers a Waiting List.
+If this happens, the CIS Department offers a Waiting List.
 In the event that a spot opens you will be notified.

 Is financial aid available?

 Financial aid in the form of scholarships, awards, and Pell Grant are available.